-Until recent months those engaging in this type of electronic civil disobedience have felt relatively invulnerable because of their technical skills and ease with which they were able to hide their tracks.
+Until recent years those engaging in this type of electronic civil disobedience have felt relatively invulnerable because of their technical skills and ease with which they were able to hide their tracks.
 That seems no longer to be the case.

-Hacking has gained in popularity as a political tool in recent months as a result of a group of global hackers knows as "Anonymous" recently took control of the Syrian Ministry of Defence website and substituted messages of support for the Syrian protesters.
+Hacking has gained in popularity as a political tool in recent years as a result of a group of global hackers known as "Anonymous" who, in 2011, took control of the Syrian Ministry of Defence website and substituted messages of support for the Syrian protesters.
+The hacking followed Syrian raids and the violent crackdown on Syrian protesters.
 In addition, that same group took over Murdoch's News of the World website temporarily, again, in protest against Murdoch's history of hacking.